sirarthur3/vsts-docs/docs/pipelines/process/phases.md

   dependsOn: A
   condition: failed()
   steps:
-  - script: echo this will run when A fails
+  - script: Write-Output this will run when A fails

 - job: C
   dependsOn: